 The following summary of certain Cayman Islands, PRC and U.S. federal income tax consequences of the acquisition, ownership and disposition of our Ordinary Shares is based on laws and relevant interpretations thereof in effect as of the date of this prospectus, all of which are subject to change.
 Please note that this summary should not be considered a comprehensive description of all the tax considerations that may be relevant to the decision to purchase our Ordinary Shares, such as tax considerations under U.S. state and local tax laws or under the tax laws of jurisdictions other than the Cayman Islands, the PRC and the United States.
-To the extent that the discussion relates to matters of Cayman Islands tax law, it represents the opinion of Jingtian & Gongcheng, our mainland PRC counsel.
-To the extent that the discussion relates to matters of U.S. Federal Income Taxation, it represents the opinion of Sichenzia Ross Ference Carmel LLP, our U.S. counsel.
+To the extent that the discussion relates to matters of Cayman Islands tax law, it represents the opinion of Campbells, our Cayman Islands counsel.
+To the extent that the discussion relates to matters of PRC tax law, it represents the opinion of Sichenzia Ross Ference LLP, our U.S. counsel.